Brandon-Lipjanic/Assignment3_ECE574/README.txt

-Tosi is god#This is a readme.
+#Im testing this again This is a readme.